polpo/picogus/pgusinit/README.md

 is the IRQ.
 The port on the PicoGUS will be programmed to use the port specified in ULTRASND.

 * `/a n` - sets the audio buffer size to n samples.
-Defaults to 16 with a minimum of 8 and maximum of 256.
+Defaults to 4 with a minimum of 1 and maximum of 256.
 Some programs require a different value to run properly.
+Going lower than 4 is not advisable.
 * `/d n` - sets the DMA interval to n microseconds.
 Games that use streaming audio over DMA work better with higher values.
 Doom, for example, runs well with a value of 10-12.
 Note that increasing this will slow down sample